hassant4/rentr-technical-challenge/README.md

 ## Authentication
 1. Only partners should be allowed to see and accept/decline applications
 2. You can choose what type of authentication to implement, user/email/pass or pin code etc
+3. We only need one account for the purposes of this demo

 ## Deployment